denten-books/plain-text/main.md

 media.
 At some point we'll need to start digging the tunnel the other way, from the bottom up.
-For this, we'll need an operational definition of literature, free (to the extent it is possible) from its normative baggage: something like "the systematic application of textuality to human life," and textuality as "the site of literary activity."
+For this, we'll need an operational definition of literature, free (to the extent it is possible) from its normative baggage: something like "the systemic application of textuality to human life," and textuality as "the site of literary activity."
 But I am not yet ready to move beyond the obvious tautology.

-### 1.2.1 Wall of Text
+### 1.2.1 Microanalysis
 #### Building on Latour's anthropology of texts

 In a study on the construction of scientific knowledge, Bruno Latour and Steve